tywalch/electrodb/README.md

 Your model contains duplicate indexes.
 This could be because you accidentally included an index twice or even forgot to add an index name on a secondary index, which would be interpreted as "duplicate" to the Table's Primary index.

 *What to do about it:*
-Double check your indexes as theyre defined on the model for duplicate indexes.
+Double check the index names on your model for duplicate indexes.
 The error should specify which index has been duplicated.
+It is also possible that you have forgotten to include an index name.
+Each table must have at least one Table Index (which does not include an `index` property in ElectroDB), but all Secondary and Local indexes must include an `index` property with the name of that index as defined on the table.
 ```javascript
 {
   indexes: {